free-variation/promini/README.md

     - images
   - targets: many parameters across the system, with S&H
 - control interface using gamepad, keyboard, trackpad
-- patches, presets, and setups saved as transparent prolog queries
+- patches, presets, and setups saved as transparent prolog clauses
 - MCP integration for AI-assisted patch design and composition

 MIT License